laurendelong21/MARS/README.md

-# Neural Multi-Hop Reasoning With Logical Rules on Biomedical Knowledge Graphs
+# Mechanism-of-Action Retrieval System (MARS)

-Tensorflow implementation of the method PoLo from this [paper](https://arxiv.org/abs/2103.10367).
+This is the code corresponding to MARS, the mechanism-of-action retrieval system for drug discovery.

 <h2> Credits</h2>

-This implementation is based on [Shehzaad Dhuliawala's repository](https://github.com/shehzaadzd/MINERVA), which contains the code for the paper [Go for a Walk and Arrive at the Answer - Reasoning over Paths in Knowledge Bases using Reinforcement Learning](https://arxiv.org/abs/1711.05851).
+This implementation is based on [PoLo (Neural Multi-Hop Reasoning With Logical Rules on Biomedical Knowledge Graphs)](https://arxiv.org/abs/2103.10367), which is also based upon [MINERVA](https://github.com/shehzaadzd/MINERVA) from the paper [Go for a Walk and Arrive at the Answer - Reasoning over Paths in Knowledge Bases using Reinforcement Learning](https://arxiv.org/abs/1711.05851).

 <h2> How To Run </h2>